Exploring Utah's Little Sahara

 A Sandy Slice of Paradise for ATV Enthusiasts

 While Utah may be best known for its snowy peaks and towering red rock cliffs, those are just some of the diverse landscapes to be found in the state.
-The stark yet beguiling Sevier Desert spreads through the middle of the state, drawing savvy adventurers for adrenaline-packed explorations of its iconic sand dunes.
-In the northwest corner of the vast Sevier Desert — and only about a half-hour west of I-15 — the 60,000-acre Little Sahara Recreation Area (LRSA) has become a playground for ATV enthusiasts, sandboarding and sand-skiing.
+The stark yet beguiling Sevier Desert extends into the Great Basin National Heritage Area, drawing savvy adventurers for adrenaline-packed explorations of its iconic sand dunes.
+In the northwest corner of the vast Sevier Desert — and only about a half-hour west of I-15 — the 60,000-acre Little Sahara Recreation Area (LRSA) has become a destination for ATV enthusiasts, sandboarding and sand-skiing.

 Little Sahara sits 115 miles southwest of Salt Lake City, less than a two-hour drive away.
 This part of Utah has few towns and is short on paved roads, and the recreation area is surrounded by yet more desert to the north, west and south, adding to the landscape’s remote feel.